 Begin your discovery on the Singleton Heritage Walk, an enchanting wander past beautifully restored colonial buildings.
 You can pick up a brochure for the walk from the visitor information centre and start strolling at picturesque Burdekin Park, home to the Singleton Historical Museum.

-The Australian Army Infantry Museum has a fascinating military collection, from colonial armies to the deployment in Afghanistan.
-Under the command of the Army History Unit, the museum is open to the public from Wednesday to Sunday, except on public holidays.
+For military heritage, the Australian Army Infantry Museum’s fascinating collection spans colonial armies to Gallipoli, Passchendaele, Kokoda, Long Tan and Afghanistan.
+Under the command of the Army History Unit, it is open to the public from Wednesday to Sunday, except on public holidays.

 Places to stay suit various budgets, from rural retreats to hotels, caravan parks and camping.
 There are camping sites at Lake St Clair, about 30 minutes’ drive north of Singleton in the foothills of the spectacular Mount Royal Range.
 The lake’s boat ramp is on the eastern side near the campground.